fknauf/shoc/README.md

 # Simple Hardware-Offloading Coroutines (SHOC) for Bluefield DPUs

-This repo contains a SHOC implementation for Bluefield DPUs, a C++ toolkit for simpler DOCA development built around C++20 coroutines.
+This repo contains a SHOC implementation for Bluefield DPUs, a C++ toolkit for simpler DOCA development built around C++20 coroutines and integrated into Boost.Cobalt.
-It is supplementary to the corresponding short paper submission to USENIX ATC 2025.

 This README assumes familiarity (at least in broad strokes) with the core concepts of the DOCA SDK.